The resources below are intended to provide an introduction to the IB Program.

 Diploma Program Policies

-The links below will direct you to Washington-Lee’s IB program policies.
+The links below will direct you to Washington-Liberty’s IB program policies.
 Each policy is reviewed annually by key stakeholders.

 - Academic Honesty Policy